Wigs Knowledge

 Does density differ based on cap construction?

 Each wig falls into a specific hair density category.
 However, the wig cap’s capacity to hold a certain amount of hair also differs.
-Monofilament, full lace, and lace front wigs usually have 120 to 150 percent hair density, while wefted or basic wig caps can hold up to 180 to 200 percent hair density.
+Monofilament, full lace, and lace front wigs usually have 120 to 150 percent hair density (here at keswigs, most wigs we offered are at least 180% to 200%), while wefted or basic wig caps can hold up to 180 to 200 percent hair density.

 Which hair density is the most comfortable?